kata198/usrsvc/README.md

 Usrsvc and usrsvcd are very verbose with logging, and try to be as specific as possible.
 All logs contain timestamps and meaningful error codes/descriptions, to simplify and even make possible evaluation of issues with your services.

+**Email Alerts**

+When the "email\_alerts" property is set on a Program or a Program Group, an email will be sent when Monitoring triggers a restart, or the program is found to not be running and is started by usrsvcd.

 usrsvc (tool)
 -------------